44 Positive Environmental Success Stories - April 2024

 Photo by Michael Olsen / Unsplash

-Mongabay reported that using high-resolution satellite images scientists have created a map of global canopy heights, and to also develop an AI model that can predict canopy heights.
-Meta collaborated with the nonprofit organisation World Resources Institute to develop the open-source map and model.
+Mongabay reported that using high-resolution satellite images, scientists have created a map of global canopy heights, and to also develop an AI model that can predict canopy heights.
+Meta collaborated with the non-profit organisation World Resources Institute to develop the open-source map and model.

-Canary Media reported that a new startup from New York who has spent the last 3 years developing an EV charger that operates from streetlights, keeps pedestrians safe and reduces vandalism.
-For times when damage does occur the system has been designed for easy repair.
+Canary Media reported that a new startup from New York who has spent the last 3 years developing an EV charger that operates from street lights, keeps pedestrians safe and reduces vandalism.
+For times when damage does occur, the system has been designed for easy repair.